xxanqw/mikusays/README.md

 - **Windows**: `mikusays-windows-*.exe`
     - Small note for Windows that application depends on `vcredist2022`
-      (installing with scoop will resolve this dependency automatically)
+      (installing with scoop and installer resolve this dependency automatically)
 - **Linux**: `mikusays-linux-*`
 - **macOS**: `mikusays-macos-*`